AndrejMitrovic/dtk/readme.md

 However, drag & drop has currently only been implemented on Windows.

-Drag & drop is not a built-in feature of Tk but is provided in the D wrapper.
+Drag & drop is not a built-in feature of Tk but is provided by the D wrapper.

 Homepage: https://github.com/AndrejMitrovic/dtk